LukaszPasich/Now-We-Flip-MS2-/README.md

 #### The Name

 Why _"Now We Flip"_?
 It's the modification of the little countdown phrase that goes before the "Rock, paper, scissors" match - "Rock, paper, scissors, now we shoot!" - players throw their hand symbols on "shoot!".
-In case of _Now We Flip_ game the symbols are shown by flipping the cards.
+In case of _Now We Flip_ game, the symbols are shown by flipping the cards.

 #### Logo
 The logo depicts three cards (unsurprisingly), representing 3 symbols - Rock, Paper and Scissors, each card also being a backdrop for one of the words of the name of the game.
 The animated gif version of the logo also does the little countdown phrase: "Rock, paper, scissors, now we flip!".